 If it is a new Installation, then it will take about a week.
 If it is a transfer of an existing active cable high speed internet connection, if might only take a few days, depending on which company it is coming from and how cooperative they are.

 To prevent fraud, we require that customer orders be paid in full when they are placed.
 (After all we are not going to ship out an expensive modem to someone in hopes they might pay for it, otherwise we might suddenly find ourselves shipping our rather a lot of modems.)
-The costs you will pay at that time will be the pro-rates cost of the monthly service (i.e. from that date until the end of the month), plus the cost of the modem (if buying one), the modem shipping fee of about $20 (only $10 if renting the modem), the one time fee of about $45.95 (for Installation or Activation or Transfer, on some networks it may be more), and applicable sales taxes on it all.
+The costs you will pay at that time will be the pro-rates cost of the monthly service (i.e. from that date until the end of the month), plus the cost of the modem (if buying one), the modem shipping fee of about $12.95 plus the one time fee of about $45.95 (for Installation or Activation or Transfer, on some networks it may be more), and applicable sales taxes on it all.

 Please note that we are billing from date of order not date of Installation or Activation or Transfer.